 In the winter of 1957, I had my first television appearance with Boris Milec’s school.
 It was a program for children, and coincidentally the gymnastics champion Eva Bosáková also performed there.
-I was thrilled with her exercise.
+I was thrilled with her performance.
 Since there was a long break between the rehearsal and the live broadcast, my mom brought plum cakes.
-She also shared with my friends and offered them to Ms. Bosáková, who was standing nearby.
+She also shared them with my friends and offered them to Mrs. Bosáková, who was standing nearby.
 She liked them very much.
-They conversed a bit about some female topic.
+They conversed a bit about some female topics.
 My mother, perhaps with a sixth sense, sensed that gymnastics might be the right sport for me, so she asked Eva Bosáková if she would take a look at me.

-Ms. Bosáková tested me first on floor and then on balance beam.
+Mrs. Bosáková tested me first on the floor and then on the balance beam.
 I practiced on it for the first time in my life; if I hadn’t seen Eva Bosáková’s routine a while ago, I wouldn’t even know what was being practiced on it.
 So I tried the same thing and was shaking like an aspen.
-The counselor laughed a lot and said to her mother:
+The coach laughed a lot and said to my mother:

-“Ms. Čáslavská, that girl of yours is a crazy one!
+“Mrs. Čáslavská, that girl of yours is a crazy one!
 Bring her to the gym with me sometime, she could be great!
-I train every day at the Poříčí in Ymka.”Čáslavská, Cesta na Olymp
+I train every day at the YMCA on Poříčí.”Čáslavská, Cesta na Olymp

 V zimě 1957 jsem se školou Borise Milce měla první televizní vystoupení. Šlo o pořad pro děti a shodou okolností tam vystupovala i mistryně v gymnastice Eva Bosáková.
 Byla jsem jejím cvičením nadšená.
 Protože mezi zkouškou a přímým vysíláním byla dlouhá pauza, přinesla maminka švestkové koláče.
 Podělila i mé kamarádky a dovolila si nabídnout i paní Bosákové, která stála poblíž.
 Moc jí chutnaly.
 Daly se s maminkou do řeči na nějaké ženské téma.
 Maminka snad šestým smyslem vytušila, že by sportovní gymnastika mohla být pro mne tím pravým sportem, poprosila proto Evu Bosákovou, jestli by se na mě nepodívala.